 Note discrepancies in evidence, and present at the appropriate times.

 In summarizing, work from your notes – repeat the important details of the incident.
 Show how the behavior does or does not violate the regulation(s).
 Refute those point(s) made by the respondent or complainant with which you disagree.
 Clarify why you refute it and your own opinion about it.

 The complainant may want to establish his/her motivation for filing the report.

 The complainant and respondent may state his/her expectations for the outcome of the hearing.

 Deliberations and Decisions

-The Student Hearing Panel will consider the student conduct code cited: Why was the regulation made?
-What is the behavioral expectation it sets forth?
-What is its intent or “spirit?”
+The Student Hearing Panel will consider the charge.
 Then the panel will review and weigh the information and decide whether an allegation has been supported by the information.
 Findings are based on a standard of evidence called “Preponderance of Evidence:” “evidence which is more credible and convincing to the mind…that evidence which when fairly considered produces the stronger impression…and is more convincing as to its truth when weighed against the evidence in opposition thereto.”
-The determination of weight in preponderance of evidence “does not necessarily mean the greater number of witnesses, but opportunity for knowledge, information possessed, and manner of testifying.”

 If the respondent admits to violations, the panel determines appropriate sanctions.
 If the respondent does not admit to violations, the panel determines a finding of not responsible or responsible with appropriate sanctions.
 The Student Hearing Panel has autonomy in their decisions, through expulsions.